ercoppa/homework-symbolic-execution/README.md

 - a README file that explain the purpose of each file in the archive and how to run your scripts

 Send the archive to coppa [at] dis.uniroma1.it

-***Notice that the report will be sent to Prof. Mancini for the final evaluatioon.
+***Notice that the report will be sent to Prof. Mancini for the final evaluation.
 Hence, make it clear and easy to read.***